Carlos Vega (footballer): Club career

 Vega played football for thirteen years for clubs in his homeland, Switzerland, Mexico, Colombia, Indonesia and Australia.

-After his stints in Switzerland, Magallanes, with whom he won the league title of the Chilean Tercera División in 1995 scoring two goals in the final match, and the Mexican side Correcaminos UAT, he joined Colo-Colo in 1997.
+After his stints in Switzerland, Magallanes, with whom he won the league title of the Chilean Tercera División in 1995 scoring two goals in the final match, and the Mexican side Real Zacatecas, he joined Colo-Colo in 1997.
 After having no chances to play in the league, he was loaned to Deportes Puerto Montt.

 The next season, he played for Colombian side Deportes Tolima and returned to Chile in 1999 to play for O'Higgins, coinciding again with Sergio Villegas, with whom had played in Colo-Colo and Deportes Puerto Montt.

 In 2001, he moved abroad again and played for Indonesian side Persema Malang, later Malang United, where he coincided with his compatriot Jimmy Rojas.

 His last club was Sorrento FC in the National Premier Leagues Western Australia in 2004.